CFDI-Automatitation-MVP/Uvala_chatbot/CONTRIBUTING.md

 ## Thank You

-We sincerely appreciate your contribution to better-chatbot.
+We sincerely appreciate your contribution to uvala.
 Let’s build a powerful, well tested and lightweight AI experience together! 🚀